abhinavminhas/Gmail-API-Helper/README.md

 ![maintainer](https://img.shields.io/badge/Creator/Maintainer-abhinavminhas-e65c00)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 The [Gmail API](https://developers.google.com/gmail/api) is used to interact with users' Gmail inboxes and settings, supports several popular programming languages.
-This solution is the implementation of the same providing certain useful extension methods in .NET using Gmail search query.
+This solution is the implementation of the same providing certain useful extension methods in .NET to retrieve/send/manipulate email messages and labels.
+The solution uses 'Gmail Search Query' to retrieve/manipulate required email messages.

 ## Download
 The package is available and can be downloaded using [nuget.org](https://www.nuget.org/) package manager.